 All priorities SNC A1 <risk 22="" 23="" closed="" in="" q1=""> Risk - Our ICT Infrastructure fails due to running old infrastructure at near capacity with intention of increasing the load.
 Delay in our new Infrastructure project due to global shortage in switches.
 Consequence - Unable to delivery our systems transformation programme, inability to bring systems together and deliver longer term savings.
 Unable to recover systems if infrastructure fails.</risk> New Infrastructure in & all data transferred.
 Support contract in place with supplier to assist with any problems as the IT team take on elements of the day to day support.
-3 5 15 Reduce No mitigating actions required Director of Resources Now delivered 1 3 3 No Risk score reduced from 15 to 3 as mitigating actions now delivered.
+5 15 Reduce No mitigating actions required Director of Resources Now delivered 1 3 3 No Risk score reduced from 15 to 3 as mitigating actions now delivered.
 Risk to be closed.
 New infrastructure all in place and data transfer completed and we are now running on the new infrastructure.
 Maintenance contract in place to assist with any issues while consideration is given to longer term support provides resilience if any issues occur.
 Moving with the times, working smartly and collaboratively SNC M12 Risk - There is a heightened threat of a cyber-attack in the current climate due to the volatile situation in Ukraine and the potential for state-sponsored attacks to NATO members, including the UK.
 Consequence - A successful cyber-attack could render the ICT infrastructure and line of business systems unusable for a protracted period of time, significantly impacting the Council's ability to function.
 Geo-blocking of traffic originating from black-listed countries.
 Timely application of security updates to all software and firmware Ensuring Anti-Virus software updated and functioning Monitoring of adherence to security policy ensuring there are no exceptions 3 5 15 Reduce 1.
-Ensure to effectivened of the Control of the effective of the effective of the effective of the effective of the day to day of the effective of the risk of cyberattack with the of the effective of the risk of cyberattack with the of the effective of the Pirector of esources Ongoing 3 5 15 No No change to risk score this quarter.
+Ensure the effectiveness of the Controls - commission a third-party review of the Council's security posture 2.
+Review the organisation structure to ensure clear accountability for the effective implementation of security controls and the day to day monitoring and management of security events 3.
+Raise awareness of the risk of cyberattack with the business and the importance of adhering to the security policy 4.
+Ensure ICT staff adequately trained and skilled to apply security controls and manage security events Director of Resources Ongoing 3 5 15 No No change to risk score this quarter.
 Cyber Security Maturity Assessment started this week with a formal report expected by the end of August for initial review.